-Jane Smith, who is a volunteer working with a committee, goes to Costco on March 1, 2016, and writes a personal check for \$212.00 to purchase items for the committee's fundraiser.
-The committee writes check #200 from the campaign account to pay Jane back on March 10, 2016.
+Jane Smith, who is a volunteer working with a committee, goes to Costco on March 1, 2018, and writes a personal check for \$212.00 to purchase items for the committee's fundraiser.
+The committee writes check #200 from the campaign account to pay Jane back on March 10, 2018.
+There are two transactions to report.